hpssjellis/google-magenta-midi-music-on-linux-hello-world/README.md

 June 17, 2016

-Just tried this on a fresh ubuntu version 14.04 installation and it worked fine except for tensoprboard since I did not install LAMP.
+Just tried this on a fresh ubuntu version 14.04 server 64 bit installation (I had the CD lying around and an old computer to put it on) and it worked fine except for tensorboard since I did not install LAMP.

-Also had to install git on a fresh install so I included the bash file a03-extra-installs.sh which installs git and timidity.
+Also had to install "git" on a fresh install so I included the bash file a03-extra-installs.sh which installs git and timidity (command line midi player).
 To run it enter the command